TStalnaker44/boms_away_study/data_analysis/README.md

 - The `pathmanager.py` file provides an abstraction of the directory structure for the `plot.py` file.

-- The `qualtrics_reader.py` file reads a *.qsf file from Qualtrics and extracts relevant information into a `questions.json` file.
+- The `qualtrics_reader.py` file reads a `*.qsf` file from Qualtrics and extracts relevant information into a `questions.json` file.

 - The `config.py` file stores and manages data about surveys in the system.

 - The `csv2json.py` file manages conversion of survey output data into the correct JSON format.

+## Citations
+ - [1] Donna Spencer.
+2009.
+Card sorting: Designing usable categories.
+Rosenfeld Media.